sfigg/commercialization-public/docset/manufacture/iot/create-a-basic-image.md

 2. Eject any removable storage drives, including the Micro SD card and any USB flash drives.

-3. Create a flashable test image using the default files.
+3. Build a flashable test image using the default files.
 Test images include additional tools, and you can create test images using either signed or unsigned test packages.

     ``` syntax
-    createimage ProductA Test
+    buildimage ProductA Test
     ```

-    This creates a FFU file with your basic image at C:\\IoT-ADK-AddonKit\\Build\\&lt;arch&gt;\\ProductA\\Test.
+    This builds an FFU file with your basic image at C:\\IoT-ADK-AddonKit\\Build\\&lt;arch&gt;\\ProductA\\Test.

     Troubleshooting: